datarefuge/workflow/harvesting.md

 ### 4a.
 Identify Data Links & acquire them in a wget loop
 If you encounter a page that links to lots of data (for example a "downloads" page), this approach may well work.
 It's important to only use this approach when you encounter *data*, for example pdf's, .zip archives, .csv datasets, etc.

 The tricky part of this approach is generating a list of urls to download from the page.
 If you're skilled with using scripts in combination with html-parsers (for example python's wonderful [beautiful-soup package](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)), go for it.
-Otherwise, we've included the [jquery-url-extraction guide](tools/jquery-url-extraction)], which has the advantage of working within a browser and can operate on a page that has been modified by javascript.
+Otherwise, we've included the [jquery-url-extraction guide](thttps://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-url-extraction)], which has the advantage of working within a browser and can operate on a page that has been modified by javascript.

-Our example dataset uses jquery-url, [leveraging that tool to generate a list of urls to feed the wget loop](tools/jquery-url-extraction/README.md).
+Our example dataset uses jquery-url, [leveraging that tool to generate a list of urls to feed the wget loop](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/jquery-url-extraction/README.md).

 ### 4b.
 Identify Data Links & acquire them via WARCFactory

 For search results from large document sets, you may need to do more sophisticated "scraping" and "crawling" -- again, check out tools built at previous events such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver) or the [EPA Search Utils](https://github.com/edgi-govdata-archiving/epa-search-utils) for ideas on how to proceed.

 ### 4c.
 FTP download
 Government datasets are often stored on FTP.
 It's pretty easy to crawl these FTP sites with a simple Python script.
-Have a look at [download_ftp_tree.py](tools/ftp/download_ftp_tree.py) as an example.
+Have a look at [download_ftp_tree.py](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/ftp/download_ftp_tree.py) as an example.
 Note that the Internet Archive is doing an FTP crawl, so another option (especially if the dataset is large) would be to nominate this as a seed (though FTP seeds should be nominated **separately** from http seeds).

 ### 4d.
 API scrape / Custom Solution

 If you encounter an API, chances are you'll have to build some sort of custom solution, or investigate a social angle.
 For example: asking someone with greater access for a database dump.

 ### 4e.
 Automated Full Browser
 The last resort of harvesting should be to drive it with a full web browser.
 It is slower than other approaches such as `wget`, `curl`, or a headless browser.
 Additionally, this implementation is prone to issues where the resulting page is saved before it's done loading.
-There is a ruby example in [tools/example-hacks/watir.rb](tools/example-hacks/watir.rb).
+There is a [ruby example](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/ruby-watir-collect).

 ## 5. Write [id].json metadata, add /tools